 Performance management is a strategic and outcome-based approach that uses system information to inform investment and policy decisions.
 Core outcome measures are used to set state targets, allocate resources, and measure overall progress.
 Behavioral measures provide a link between specific activities and outcomes by assessing whether the activities have influenced behavior.
 Activity measures document program implementation and measure specific actions taken to reduce crashes, injuries and fatalities.
 The LHSC carefully identified realistic and measurable single-year performance measures and targets during the planning and problem identification process.
 Fifteen core performance measures developed by NHTSA, in collaboration with the Governors Highway Safety Association (GHSA), will be used as measures in developing the performance targets for the 3HSP.
-These fifteen core performance measures.
+These fifteen core performance measures include eleven outcome measures, one behavior measure, and three activity measures.
 All performance measures are reported annually.